 With the aligned teams’ efforts, you can dramatically increase their efficiency, productivity, and reduce time-to-market.

-For sure, you can choose a harder way – dig up tons of articles on how to build a product roadmap, and, after the weeks of work, finally get the needed result.
+For sure, you can choose a harder way – dig up tons of articles on how to build a flexible product roadmap, and, after the weeks of work, finally get the needed result.
 However, there's a much more pleasant and less time-consuming option: do not build anything from scratch – use one of the ready-made product roadmap templates offered for free by various vendors.
 The core benefit of using a template is that you have plenty of work already done, so you can just customize the template you choose.

 If the second option seems more attractive for you, check the list of the top 7 product roadmap templates we prepared to choose a template that meets your needs.